takelwerk/takelage-dev/README.md

 which can be inspected with `tau self config default`.
-If you want to run takelage containers with the `--privileged` flag you can [overwrite the setting](https://github.com/geospin-takelage/takelage-cli#configuration) in  a project `takelage.yml` or in your `~/.takelage.yml` and add the flag.
+If you want to run takelage containers with the `--privileged` flag you can [overwrite the setting](https://github.com/geospin-takelage/takelage-cli#configuration) and add the flag in a project `takelage.yml` or in your `~/.takelage.yml`.
-Afterwards, check your final config with `tau self config active`.
+Afterwards, you can check your final config with `tau self config active`.

+If you still run into problems, try the helpful
+ `tau -l debug` flag or drop us a line.